danmack/resume/README.md

 ## How?

-AsciiDoctor as well as most WSIWYG type document generators require a lot of boiler plate and dependencies.
+AsciiDoctor as well as most WYSIWYG type document generators require a lot of boiler plate and dependencies.
 For that reason, it is best to use a container to compartmentalize this attack surface and dependency cesspool away from your normal desktop, laptop, or server.